The COVID-19 story begins on 8 December 2019 when a resident in Wuhan City, China, was found to have symptoms of an unknown coronavirus.

-I walk through Çarşı 95 – the street is empty.
+Walking through Çarşı 95 – the street is empty.

 A trip to the fish market is a popular attraction for locals and visitors alike; chose your fresh fish and have it cooked at one of the surrounding restaurants.
-Now, the only visitor a bemused cat, everywhere else is silent – and empty.
+Now, the only visitor is a bemused cat, everywhere else is silent – and empty.

 Shops, restaurants and cafes are closed up, some with furniture piled away and shutters drawn – all empty.

 There were some signs of life from those exempt from the curfew…